-3.2 Brief Summary (Limit 2000 characters or 300 words): Please provide a brief description of agency actions and accomplishments in FY2021 in addressing USC 43 Sec 2808(a)(3), "promote the integration of geospatial data from all sources."
+3.2 Brief Summary (Limit 2000 characters or 300 words): Please provide a brief description of agency actions and accomplishments in FY2022 in addressing USC 43 Sec 2808(a)(3), "promote the integration of geospatial data from all sources."
 If the assessment is "made progress toward expectations," include the actions your agency is taking to achieve the "meets expectations" level.

 Publicly available Aeronautical Data Delivery Service (ADDS) is an FAA-enabled web service that makes a variety of data source(s) available in CSV, GeoJSON, KML, and Shapefile formats.
 NHTSA provides all information for crash data for studies to the public through a public website.
 This includes use of data directly from crash reports and additional source material for the Fatal Analysis Reporting System (FARS) and other crash study programs.
 Many of the datasets in the National Transportation Atlas Database are aggregated from multiple sources.
 The National Bridge Inventory is collected from state Departments of Transportation, the Intermodal Passenger Connectivity Database is collected from research and related datasets, the rail lines and nodes are collected from railroad owners and operators, the transit layers are aggregated from transit authorities, and the All Roads TIGER/LINE layer is sourced from counties and states.
 BTS continues to work with the transportation community to source data from multiple authoritative sources.
+NHTSA provides all information for crash data for studies to the public through a public website.
+This includes use of data directly from crash reports and additional source material for the Fatality Analysis Reporting System (FARS) and other crash study programs.
+FHWA and NHTSA are working together to link the Highway Performance Monitoring System to the FARS database to provide a common spatial framework for fatal crash reporting.